Audi Quattro

 Der Audi Quattro feiert Weltpremiere.

 The lower-case ‘quattro’ has been found more in instances where it was an optional extra – i.e. for the Audi Coupé quattro of the same typ 85 platform.
-Further confusion is probably sparked due the usage of lower case in the looser termed ‘urquattro’, but the car is Audi Quattro.
+Further confusion may come from the usage of lower case in the looser termed ‘urquattro’, but the car is Audi Quattro.

 Pre-production